 Under John Paul’s leadership, “Strong, LLC, An Automotive Intelligence Company” was born.
-The agency focused on providing dealers with everything they needed to know about their markets: target zip codes, demographic maps, competitor information and a panoply of market insight.
+The agency focused on providing dealers with everything they needed to know about their markets: target ZIP codes, demographic maps, competitor information, and a panoply of market insights.

 The approach was a popular one and led the company to outgrow its shell.
 In 2010, the company moved to its current headquarters in Office Park.
 Along with giving the agency more room to grow, it also gave us Midtown Studio.
 Having a production studio in-house was a gamechanger for the quality and turnaround STRONG could provide.
 It also allowed for in-house digital, direct mail, and equity services to come on board.

 But something was missing.
 The name – Strong, LLC – still didn’t have the right ring to it.
 A generation after its naming, the family business once again became Strong Automotive Merchandising in 2014.

 Today, Strong Automotive Merchandising has grown to employ more than 100 advertising professionals serving more than 230 dealer clients.
 John Paul has taken over the reins from Mike’s founding momentum, with the two still regularly consulting on the agency’s strategy and growth.

 We’ve grown fast and furiously over the years and have encountered many changes along the way, but we’ve never lost touch with our defining characteristic: STRONG’s ability to produce the best possible product for dealers and ultimately drive traffic to their stores.

 We believe in the power of face-to-face meetings.
 That’s why we own and operate Strong Air, our private company jet, allowing Account Executives to be at any dealership within 24 hours’ notice.